 We also conduct an event study for robustness check (Figure 3).
 We find that the change in NDVI was insignificant in either the period of 5-9 years before or 10 years before the privatization of grassland use rights without any security protection (Figure 3a).
 This indicates that the parallel trends assumption is likely to hold.
-Results are similar for the event study analysis based on the timing of fence and certificate treatment, respectively (Figures 3b and 3c).
+Results are similar for the event study analysis based on the timing of fence and certificate treatment, respectively (Figure 3b,c).
 The event study analysis also suggests the dynamic effects of each policy.
 Figure 3a shows that privatization of grassland use rights without security protection has no significant effect on improving grassland quality at any period.
-Figures 3b and 3c show that fences and certificates have significant and positive effects on grassland quality.
-The positive effects persist for as long as 15 years after the land tenure reform policy was implemented as the magnitudes of the coefficients are relatively stable.
-After 15 years, the impact of tenure reform combined with additional protections decreases although the effect remains positive (Figures 3b and 3c).
-Since the number of observations decreases as we expand the post-intervention time horizon, the estimations are less precisely estimated due to a smaller sample size.
+Figure 3b,c show that fences and certificates have significant and positive effects on grassland quality.
+The positive effects persist for as long as 15 years after the land tenure reform policy was implemented, as the magnitudes of the coefficients are relatively stable.
+After 15 years, the impact of tenure reform combined with additional protections decreases although the effect remains positive (Figure 3b,c).
+Because the number of observations decreases as we expand the post-intervention time horizon, the estimations are less precisely estimated due to a smaller sample size.
 To address additional concerns on potential selection bias, we conducted a pretreatment parallel trend test in Appendix C. Results show that there is little difference between the villages in the control and treated groups before the privatization, mitigating the concerns about the potential selection bias.